Orthopedic Spine Surgery | Male | 55 years old

 View memberships and affiliations associated with this provider.

-See our Orthopedic Spine Surgery Specialists at St. Petersburg General Hospital
+See our Orthopedic Spine Surgery Specialists at Memorial Hospital of Tampa

 I thank patients who have taken their precious time to fill out the survey.
 The feedback is a wonderful way to know that we are meeting the needs of our patients.

 Since 2013, my practice has changed to a more individualized one.
 I have strived to deliver a more patient oriented practice, with short wait times, almost immediate patient appointments, and...

 Dr. Shim has been in private practice in the Tampa Bay area since 1993, and has developed a reputation for thoughtful discussions about the pro's and con's of surgical management of your orthopedic condition.
 While his practice is currently focused on spine surgery, he continues to provide excellent surgical care for outpatient orthopedic conditions as well as the spine.

 He has been honored to serve as the Chief of Orthopedic Surgery, as well as the Chief of Surgery for the Baycare affiliated Mease Hospitals, located in the Tampa Bay Area.

 Since 2013, his practice has evolved into a more personalized, individualized surgical practice model.